NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 	- A simple example for $R(X)=BN(X*W)+X$
 		- FP training with BN
 		- if BNEst
-			- estimate
+			- estimate the BN statistics.
 		- else:
-			- an extra Conv
+			- an extra Conv to calculate BN stati